ordina-jworks/ordina-jworks.github.io/_posts/dockercon-2016/2016-06-20-whats-new-in-docker-112.md

       "Networks": [
         "back-tier"
       ]
-    },
+    }
-    ...
+  }
 }
 ```

 This feature is still experimental in Docker 1.12
 and the specification is still being updated.
-Docker invites everyone to provide feedback and hopes it will become the defacto standard for deploying applications.
+Docker invites everyone to provide feedback and hopes it will become the de facto standard for deploying applications.

 ## Routing Mesh Networks